 The AHRI-APOPO project has two lines of research: enhanced case finding among presumptive TB cases attending TB clinics in Addis Ababa and mass screening of inmates and prison staff in 35 prisons across Ethiopia so as to find active TB cases.

 The enhanced case-finding project aims to contribute to the national tuberculosis control program of Ethiopia by increasing the number of identified TB patients by at least 35% in the short term, whilst building a local capacity of TB detection rats and quality personnel to create a long-term impact on reducing the TB problem in Ethiopia.
-Skoll Foundation granted funding for the (construction of the facility and equipment procurement and 2 years of operation.
+The Skoll Foundation granted funding for the construction of the facility, equipment procurement, and 2 years of operation.
 Since 2019, 63 public health centers in Addis Ababa city are participating.
 We are collaborating with the Addis Ababa City Administration Health Bureau and the National Tuberculosis and Leprosy Control Program for a timely treatment initiation for patients that are caught through this project.
 We are also aiming to increase the number of participating public and private health facilities at least to 75.